 Tata Group Founder Jamsetji Tata’s words sum up the basic tenet of corporate social responsibility at the Tata companies: “In a free enterprise, the community is not just another stakeholder in our business, but it is in fact, the very purpose of its existence.”
 In line with this thought, TCS CSR programs are all about sustainable well-being.

 Coming from the Tata Group legacy, which gives utmost respect to the community, environment and employees, TCS in India has a strong commitment to corporate social responsibility.
 A recent example of its concern for employees is how, when most other companies were either laying off their workforce or imposing salary cuts during the COVID-19 pandemic, this tech company announced a salary hike for its employees across all levels, making TCS the first IT firm in India to declare an increase in pay during the pandemic.

-TCS’ community development programs across the world include health and wellness, biodiversity and skill development apart from STEM education.
-CSR of TCS in India also includes other activities like disaster management that are mentioned under Schedule VII of the Companies Act, 2013.
+TCS’ community development programmes across the world include health and wellness, biodiversity, education, STEM, digital literacy and skill development.
+CSR of TCS also includes other activities like disaster management.

 Talking about Corporate Social Responsibility, TCS mentions in its CSR policy that their ‘vision’ is to “Empower communities by connecting people to opportunities in the digital economy” and their ‘mission’ is to “Build equitable, sustainable, and inclusive pathways to opportunities for all – especially youth, women, and marginalized groups.”